 One of the most well-known uses of Jelly Beans is in the hugely successful Harry Potter series, wherein we can find the devilish and untrustworthy “Bertie Bott’s Every Flavor Bean”.
 A rather adventurous assortment of Jelly Beans where the flavors could literally be anything you imagine.
 While some of these flavors haven’t translated into real life, Bertie Bott’s Every Flavor Bean is indeed a product you can buy, with such flavors as Earwax, Vomit, and more.
 Certainly not for the faint of heart.

-How To Celebrate Jelly Bean Day
+How to celebrate National Jelly Bean Day

 First off, take a big bag of Jelly Beans and make them disappear down your gob hole.
 Yes yes, you can leave the black ones if you like, we’ll just accept them by SASE (Self Addressed Stamped Envelope) at our office’s address.
 Thank you very much.
 Or you can share them with other right-thinking people who live in your vicinity.